 When it fails, or there is a serotonin deficiency, results can include binge eating, irritability, and anxiety.
 Additionally, serotonin deficiency is associated with the brain’s perception of starvation and hunger.

 Serotonin is produced within the brain from the essential amino acid tryptophan and 5-HTP, which is made from tryptophan.
-If your diet is deficient in tryptophan (needed to form 5-HTP), your brain thinks it’s starving.
+If your diet is deficient in tryptophan (needed to form 5-HTP), your brain essentially thinks it’s starving.

 By supplementing with 5-HTP, you may be helping to overcome serotonin deficiency, which may help to ease overeating and curb appetite.

-How to Take 5-HTP for a Test Drive…
+How to take 5-HTP for a test drive…

 Should you decide to add 5-HTP to your weight loss plan, please do keep your expectations in check.
-While it may help to take the edge off a stressful day, it won’t make the traffic go away or keep you from procrastinating.
+While it could help to take the edge off a stressful day, it won’t make the traffic go away or keep you from procrastinating.

 Similarly, 5-HTP can help ease cravings and control appetite, but it is not a magic wand full of willpower and calorie erasers.
 You will still need to maintain a reasonable caloric intake full of nutrient-dense whole foods and engage in moderate daily exercise.
 And, as always, consult with your doctor before experimenting with any new herbs or supplements.